bpshinnick1/UK-Energy-Demand-Price-Forecasting-System/README.md

 This project replicates the analytical workflows used by energy market analysts, grid operators, and infrastructure investors to forecast electricity demand, predict wholesale price movements, and stress-test system capacity under various scenarios.

-By integrating historical demand data, wholesale power prices, and weather observations into a structured data warehouse, this system enables:
+By integrating historical demand data, wholesale power prices, and weather observations into a structured analytical pipeline, this system enables:

 - ✅ **Short and medium-term demand forecasting** with quantified uncertainty
 - ✅ **Price volatility analysis** and demand-price sensitivity modeling